Australia

 LawCite

 LawCite is an international case citator developed by AustLII, the Australasian Legal Information Institute.
-It is a searchable index to more than 5 million cases, journal articles and law reform reports from common law jurisdictions, including numerous Commonwealth countries, Ireland, the United States and Hong Kong; links to the full text are given, where available.
-Cases can be searched by citation, parties, court, jurisdiction and date.
-Journal articles can be searched by keywords in the title and author.
+It is a searchable index to millions of cases, journal articles and law reform reports.
+The main focus is on common law jurisdictions, including numerous Commonwealth countries, Ireland, the United States and Hong Kong.
+Links to the full text are given, where available.
+Cases can be searched by citation, parties, court, jurisdiction and date; journal articles can be searched by keywords in the title and author.

 The 1967 Referendum: history and myths